emadeldeen24/TS-TCC/README.md

 #### This work is accepted for publication in the International Joint Conferences on Artificial Intelligence (IJCAI-21) (Acceptance Rate: 13.9%).

 ## :boom::boom: *Update:* We extended our method to the semi-supervised settings (CA-TCC).
 Please refer to the manuscript [Self-supervised Contrastive Representation Learning for Semi-supervised Time-Series Classification](http://arxiv.org/abs/2208.06616) for more details.
 [The code is also publicly available](https://github.com/emadeldeen24/CA-TCC). :boom::boom:
+## :boom::boom: Update 2: The extension CA-TCC has been accepted in the IEEE Transactions on Pattern Analysis and Machine Intelligence (**TPAMI**) :boom::boom:

 ## Abstract
 <p align="center">